elsa-lab/training-noodles/docs/_sources/references/spec_options.rst.txt

    Whether to check any nonzero return code and nonempty stderr.

-   When it's turned on, any nonzero return code and/or nonempty STDERR will trigger Noodles to check a matching error handler in :option:`error_handlers`.
+   When it's turned on, any nonzero return code and/or nonempty STDERR will trigger Noodles to check the first matching error handler in :option:`error_handlers`.
 Otherwise, any errors will be ignored.

 .. option:: error_handlers